 The personality hierarchy can cause us to go down some pretty complicated rabbit holes, and may convince us along the way that there is something wrong or lacking with our innate personality traits.
 But trying to be like someone else or not feeling good enough as we are is simply our sneaky inner patriarchal programming at work.
 We can give ourselves permission to see the value in all our weird and wonderful complexity, because we are beautifully unique and worthy as we are.

-This blog post is made up of content from the ‘Permission to be Yourself’ chapter of my new book, The Patriarchy Illusion: A Down-to-Earth Guide to Spiritual Feminism.
-Get your copy now!
+This blog post is made up of content from the ‘Permission to be Yourself’ chapter of my book The Patriarchy Illusion: A Down-to-Earth Guide to Spiritual Feminism.
+Get your copy HERE!